A Tradition Of Trust....

 It is a rare privilege to be an Independent Funeral Director, to stand in a sensitive position at a crucial time, in the midst of your family, knowing that the quality of our service and reputation will help you through this most difficult time in your life.
 It is not our policy to impose urgency or apply undue pressure upon you and your family.
 It is more important for many people to reflect the personality and character of their loved one within the arrangements and this often requires time and thought to do so.

-Paul Capper was born in Colden Common in 1967 and is able to trace his families’ roots there as far back as the late 1700’s.
-Paul was educated in Winchester and studied at the Salisbury College of Funeral Sciences gaining an Honors in the Royal Institute of Public Health and Hygiene Certificate for Funeral Service in July 1992.
+I was born in Colden Common in 1967 and is able to trace his families’ roots there as far back as the late 1700’s.
+I was educated in Winchester and studied at the Salisbury College of Funeral Sciences gaining an Honors in the Royal Institute of Public Health and Hygiene Certificate for Funeral Service in July 1992.

-A year later Paul passed the National Association of Funeral Directors Diploma at Guildford University and entered into membership of the British Institute of Funeral Directors.
-Sadly, the first funeral Paul was to conduct after qualifying was that of his mother Janet who died suddenly in June 1993.
+A year later I passed the National Association of Funeral Directors Diploma at Guildford University and entered into membership of the British Institute of Funeral Directors.
+Sadly, the first funeral I was to conduct after qualifying was that of his mother Janet who died suddenly in June 1993.

-In July 1993, Paul became Wessex Regional Secretary of the British Institute of Funeral Directors and the following year was elected it’s youngest ever chairman, a post that Paul has been elected to on three occasions and further went on to serve firstly as it’s deputy governor to the Wessex region and then onto serve its board of governor representing London and Kent in 1997.
+In July 1993, I became Wessex Regional Secretary of the British Institute of Funeral Directors and the following year I was elected it’s youngest ever chairman, a post that I have been elected to on three occasions and further went on to serve firstly as it’s deputy governor to the Wessex region and then onto serve its board of governor representing London and Kent in 1997.

-In 1998 Paul appeared in the BBC2 documentary ‘The Long Goodbye’ and was technical advisor to this series and the channel four documentary series ‘In Loving Memory’ in 1999.
+In 1998 I appeared in the BBC2 documentary ‘The Long Goodbye’ and was technical advisor to this series and the channel four documentary series ‘In Loving Memory’ in 1999.

-In 2005 Paul and three of his cars, took part in four and a half days filming of the Oscar award winning film ‘The Queen’ starring Dame Helen Mirren.
+In 2005 I took part in four and a half days filming of the Oscar award winning film ‘The Queen’ starring Dame Helen Mirren.

-In his spare time Paul is an active member of the Royal British Legion and likes to raise funds for local charities, in particular the Dave Wellman Cancer Trust, Open Sight, The Blue Cross and The Royal British Legion.
-Paul is also an active member of the Rolls-Royce enthusiasts club and has served on it’s committee for central southern England.
+In my spare time I am an active member of the Royal British Legion and likes to raise funds for local charities, in particular the Dave Wellman Cancer Trust, Open Sight, The Blue Cross and The Royal British Legion.
+I am also an active member of the Rolls-Royce enthusiasts club and has served on it’s committee for central southern England.

 About Joseph House.

-Joseph House is named after Pauline’s father, Joseph Peters and is quite a landmark building in Eastleigh.
-It is over 115 years old and has always been a residential retail business until December 2015 when both Pauline and Paul set about on a complete yet sympathetic renovation to the elegant building that you see today.
+Joseph House is named after our director Pauline’s father, Joseph Peters and is quite a landmark building in Eastleigh.
+It is over 115 years old and has always been a residential retail business until December 2015 when Pauline set about on a complete yet sympathetic renovation to the elegant building that you see today.
 A fine combination of classic Victorian architecture with modern facilities all on one site.

-Ever mindful that it is hard to make that first step across the threshold of a funeral director’s premises, Paul has always tried to create a warm and friendly environment with no air of ‘black,mauve or morbidity’.
+Ever mindful that it is hard to make that first step across the threshold of a funeral director’s premises, I have always tried to create a warm and friendly environment with no air of ‘black, mauve or morbidity’.

 We are fairly unique in that we are able to undertake you loved ones funeral arrangements entirely under one roof.
 We have two chapels of rest within the building which are available to you to visit your loved one at anytime of day or night.